 Techfugees’ Mission & Actions

-Techfugees is a non-profit coordinating the international tech community’s response to the needs of Refugees.
+Techfugees is a non-profit coordinating the international tech community’s response to the needs of refugees, asylum seekers and displaced people.
 It exists to empower the displaced with technology.

-Techfugees organises conferences, workshops, hackathons and meetups in around the world in an effort to generate tech solutions for and with refugees.
+Techfugees organises conferences, workshops, hackathons and meetups around the world in an effort to generate tech solutions for and with displaced people.
 It also curates and promotes the best projects it finds for partnerships & implementation in the field.

 - We are politically independent